Pratiksha96/contact-form-wordpress-plugin/README.md

 This plugin creates a basic form that will take input from user and send the data to the email address configured in the plugin.

+Prerequisites: Wordpress website, SMTP Setup on your website to enable sending of emails.

 It will also create a table inside your database configured by name -
     `{wpdb-prefix}-queries` when you activate your plugin and will persist the data into database as well.